jwczerwinski/HSRP-STP-Synchronization/README.md

 # HSRP-STP-Synchronization

 <h2>Description</h2>
 Confgiure HSRP on DSW1/DSW2 and synchronize with STP within separate VLANs.
-Purpose is to create direct traffic path from PC1 > DSW1 and PC2 > DSW2 with HSRP over other connections.
+Purpose is to create priority traffic path from PC1 > DSW1 and PC2 > DSW2 with HSRP.

 <h2>Environments Used </h2>